partlygloudy/personal-website/blog/posts/18-predictions-6.md

 This one played out pretty much exactly as expected.
 There were really no issues the whole way, and the transfer finished a few days before the deadline.
 The one thing that worried me a little towards the end was that there way me a long period right at the end as they removed the last bit of oil, but the transfer rate ended up being pretty much constant the whole way.

-Still though, I think the reasoning that once the transfer started, there was very low risk of a disruption and the salvage company would give a conservative time estimate anyway, held up quite well.
+I think my reasoning that once the transfer started, there was very low risk of a disruption and the salvage company would give a conservative time estimate anyway, held up quite well.

 ### Will ECOWAS launch a military intervention in Niger before August 12?